by-tezov/tuucho/mkdocs/docs/roadmap.md

 Work in progress:

-- **Cache Management Enhancements**
-  - Add TTL (time-to-live) options to avoid indefinite cache persistence.
-  - Implement versioning and automatic cache purging for consistency and efficiency.
+- **Data store**
+  Add a way for the server to record data key/value on device and use them.

+- **Images / Assets store**
+  Add a way for the server to add cache images and use them (or remote assets)

 ---